jac307/MediaArtTutorials/IARTS1T03/WT-W2.md

 <h3 style="color: darkred;">[20 min] 2D Floor Map + Composition Map (Design First)</h3>

 Using your **camera intention** as a guide, create a **2D camera planning map**. **See example above (below the main title)**
 > **Note**: Your drawing skill is not being graded.
-You are graded on how clearly your sketch communicates the requirements above.
+You are graded on how clearly your sketch communicates the requirements below.

 ### Requirements
 - Hand-drawn (preferred) or digital